FGS-MSc-CS-2022-023/PMNotes/Lecture 02.md

 4. What you mean by direct and manage project execution?
 5. How project changes reflected on the project?
 6. How a project manager manage such changes?
+    - take actions accordingly.
+    - manage within the budget.
+    - arrange meetings.
 7. What are the main activities carried out during the project closure?
+    - See whether meet expectation with the stakeholder.
+    - Deploy the app.
+    - Documentation.
+    - User training.